Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [Infotiger](https://alpha.infotiger.com/)
 : My favorite engine in this section.
 It offers advanced result filtering and sports a somewhat large index.
 It allows site submission for English and German pages.
 The fastest-improving engine in this section: I use it often to discover new sites, and look forward to the day it "graduates" to the previous section.
-[Infotier has a Tor hidden service](http://infotiger4xywbfq45mvd5drh43jpqeurakg2ya7gqwvjf2bbwnixzqd.onion/).
+[Infotiger also has a Tor hidden service](http://infotiger4xywbfq45mvd5drh43jpqeurakg2ya7gqwvjf2bbwnixzqd.onion/).

 [seekport](http://www.seekport.com/)
 : The interface is in German but it supports searching in English just fine.
 The default language is selected by your locale.
-It’s really good considering its small index; it hasn’t heard of less common terms. but it’s able to find relevant results in other tests.
+It’s really good considering its small index; it hasn’t heard of less common terms, but it’s able to find relevant results in other tests.
 It's the second-fastest-improving engines in this section.

 [Exalead](https://www.exalead.com/search/)
 : Slow, quality is hit-and-miss.
 Its indexer claims to crawl the DMOZ directory, which has since shut down and been replaced by the [Curlie](https://curlie.org) directory.
 No relevant results for "Oppenheimer" and some other history-related queries.
 Allows submitting individual URLs for indexing, but requires solving a Google reCAPTCHA and entering an email address.